 These are the three main categories that ecommerce businesses sell their products or services to:

 - B2B: This stands for Business-to-Business.
 Ecommerce businesses that sell physical or digital products or services to other businesses fall under this category.
 For example, this could include manufacturers or suppliers that provide materials or products for other businesses.
+Shopify is a B2B business as it sells ecommerce subscription services to other businesses.

 - B2C: This stands for Business-to-Consumer.
 Ecommerce businesses that sell physical or digital products or services to consumers fall under this category.
 This includes retailers or ecommerce retailers that sell products to the end consumer.
+Amazon is a B2C business that sells various physical and digital products to consumers.

 - B2G: This stands for Business-to-Government.
 Ecommerce businesses that sell physical or digital products or services to government institutions or agencies fall under this category.
-For example, this could include businesses that create specialized software, office furniture, uniforms, etc.
+For example, this could include businesses that create specialized software, office furniture, uniforms, etc. Mark 43 is B2G business that specializes in providing technology for police.

 While most businesses generally sell their products to one of these categories, it’s entirely possible for ecommerce businesses to sell to more than one category of consumers.
 It’s important for ecommerce businesses to understand who exactly they sell their products to because it impacts important decisions such as their marketing, their branding, their shipping procedures, their markup, etc.